russellballestrini/russell.ballestrini.net/content/2014-01-25-how-to-reset-hp-ilo-lights-out-user-and-password-settings-with-ipmitools.rst

 I run FreeNAS on an HP DL180 G6 and just replaced my p410 controller with an LSI SAS9220-8i (IBM M1015) flashed to IT mode.
 The stock cables are long enough.
 I did not have issues with fans running at high RPM.

-(I did the same replacement on an [HP DL160 G6 running SmartOS](/how-i-added-two-seagate-240g-ssds-as-smartos-l2arc/) and it didn't have a high fan RPM issues either)
+(I did the same replacement on an `HP DL160 G6 running SmartOS </how-i-added-two-seagate-240g-ssds-as-smartos-l2arc/>`_ and it didn't have a high fan RPM issues either)